drabo/minikube/README.md

 Unable to connect to the server: dial tcp 127.0.0.1:8080: connectex: No connection could be made because the target machine actively refused it.
 ```

-kubectl shows only the client information because the server relates to the Kubernetes that is still not created.
+kubectl showed only the client information because the server relates to the Kubernetes cluster that is still not created.

 ```shell
 $ helm version